banzaicloud/pke/README.md

 ### Contributing

-Thanks you for your contribution and being part of our community.
+Thank you for your contribution and being part of our community.
 Please read [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
-When you are opening a PR to PKE the first time we will require you to sign a standard CLA.
+When you are opening a PR to PKE for the first time we will require you to sign a standard CLA.

 ### License